Michigan Court Records

 Michigan courts decide the sums payable for child support with the Michigan Child Support Formula (MCSF).
 This formula is drawn up by the Friend of Court Bureau and calculates child support according to the parents’ monthly net income (wages, bonuses, overtime, etc.), time spent with a child (overnights), and the number of children.
 Although this formula serves as a guide, the court may deviate from it when calculating child support amounts under MCL 552.605(2) and (3).
 Some reasons for this deviation include:

-Every child support case has distinct matters that are decided which are based on the income of the child’s parents.
+Every child support case has distinct matters that are decided based on the income of the child’s parents.
 As such, it may be somewhat difficult to calculate the average amounts payable for a case.
 However, interested persons may use the MiChildSupport Calculator to find out the amounts they may be expected to pay or receive in support.
-For medical expenses, 2021 MCSF-S 2.02(A) states the average ordinary medical costs spent annually on 1 to 5 or more children.
+For medical expenses, 2021 MCSF-S 2.02(A) states the average annual medical costs for 1 to 5 or more children.
 For one child, this amount is $454.
 The court may then order supplements to this amount to cover greater uninsured expenses, such as a special medical need.

 How Do I Apply for Child Support in Michigan?

-Any person who does not already have a child support court order or has never received public assistance may apply for child support in three ways:
+Any person who does not already have a child support court order or has never received public assistance may apply for child support in 3 ways:

-• Mailing the DHS–1201 form (IV-D Child Support Services Application/Referral): Persons who use this method must complete the DHS–1201 form.
-This form can be filled online and printed, or downloaded and completed in writing.
+- Mailing the DHS–1201 form (IV-D Child Support Services Application/Referral): Persons who use this method must complete the DHS–1201 form.
+This form may be filled out online and printed, or downloaded and completed in writing.
 It is important to fill this form legibly.
 After completing the form, applicants may send it to the office of the prosecuting attorney, Friend of the Court, or local MDHHS office.
-This form can also be mailed to the Michigan Office of Child Support at the following address:
+This form may also be mailed to the Michigan Office of Child Support at the following address:

 Michigan Office of Child Support